arrow-kt/arrow-website/content/docs/incubation/analysis/control.md

   .post({ it >= 0 }) { "result is non-negative" }
 ```

 This does not mean that the tool is useless on such operations.
 In this case, we can still express the fact that the size is maintained by `map`, since that condition does *not* depend on the transformation function.
-As a result, the following is accepted, since Arrow Analysis tracks the length of the list through `map`, and can see that the call to `first()` is correct.
+As a result, the following is accepted since Arrow Analysis tracks the length of the list through `map` and can see that the call to `first()` is correct.

 ```kotlin
 val ok = listOf(-1).map { absoluteValue(it) }.first()